Initial hearing date set for Johnstown West End homicide

 Busch is lodged in Cambria County Prison without bond because a homicide charge is a non-bailable offense in Pennsylvania due to the seriousness of the crime.

-Police accuse Busch of shooting his wife, Tiffany, in the head following an argument inside their apartment.
+Police accuse Busch of shooting his wife, Tiffany Busch, in the head following an argument inside their apartment.

 Investigators said they found the woman in a bedroom — and that Busch first described the gunshot as a self-inflicted accidental shooting.